BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Experimental Evaluation

-\point{What fraction of opt-in data to use for creating the headlist, $f_O = 0.95$} Our goal is to build a large candidate head list, and unless we allocate most of the opt-in user data to building such a head list (algorithm \textsc{CreateHeadList}), our subsequent results may be accurate but apply only to a small number of records.
-Since our opt-in group's size is small relative to our client group size, and it is difficult to generate a head list in the local privacy model -- it makes sense to utilize most of the opt-in group's data for the task that is most difficult in the local model.
-Through experiment we observe that increasing $f_O$ past 95\% gives diminishing returns for increasing the head list size; on the other hand, there is a significant utility gain (NDCG and L1) from the use of a small fraction of opt-in users for estimating probabilities of the head list.
-Thus, rather than using the entire opt-in group for head list generation (i.e., $f_O = 1$), we reserve 5\% of the opt-in data for probability estimation.
+\point{What fraction of opt-in data to use for creating the headlist, $f_O = 0.95$} We choose $f_O = 0.95$ because our goal is to build a large candidate head list, and unless we allocate most of the opt-in user data to building such a head list (algorithm \textsc{CreateHeadList}), our subsequent results may be accurate but apply only to a small number of records, whereas in order to speak of an effective local search application in practice we need to amass a headlist of at least double or triple digits in size\tr{~\cite{??}}.
+Even without looking at experimental data, this choice makes sense: our opt-in group size is small relative to our client group size, and it is difficult to generate a head list in the local privacy model -- so it makes sense to utilize most of the opt-in group's data for the task that is most difficult in the local model.\\

 \point{What should be the final size of the set for which we provide probability estimates, $M$} The choice of $M$ is influenced by competing considerations.
 The larger the head list for which we provide the probability estimates, the more effective the local search application (subject to those probability estimates being accurate).
 However, as desired head list size increases, the accuracy of our estimates drops (most notably due to client data privatization).
-We want to strike a balance that allows us to get a sensibly large record set with reasonably accurate probability estimates it.
-We choose $M=50$ and $M=500$ for the AOL and Yandex datasets, to reflect their differing sizes.
+We want to strike a balance that allows us to get a sensibly large record set with reasonably accurate probability estimates for it.
+We choose $M=50$ and $M=500$ for the AOL and Yandex datasets, to reflect their differing sizes.\\

-Subsequently, we use the parameters shown in Figure~\ref{table:parameters} unless explicitly stated.
+Subsequently, we use the parameters shown in Figure~\ref{table:parameters}, unless explicitly stated.